When Are the Driest Months

 Growing up in Bermuda, these weren't tips — they were house rules.
 I got scolded for long showers, taught to turn off taps the second I was done, and we'd pour Dettol in the toilet instead of flushing to save water.
 Today, with more Bermudians in condos with piped water, that awareness has faded for some — I still know people who fret over how to explain conservation to Airbnb guests, because visitors don't arrive with that instinct.
 But on a small island that depends on rain, every habit matters.

 1. Stop garden watering from the tank.
-A hose running for an hour uses 600+ gallons.
+A hose running for an hour uses 600+ Imperial gallons.
 Use grey water (shower run-off, sink waste) in buckets instead.

 2. Shorter showers.
 Cutting 10 minutes to 4 saves ~30 gallons per person per day — over 100 gallons daily for a family of four.